Mshuning/DNSC6290-Home-Mortgage-Disclosure-Act-Analysis-Project/README.md

 * License
 * Where to send questions or comments about the model

-## Intended Use
+## Quantitative Analyses
-Use cases that were envisioned during development.
-* Primary intended uses
-* Primary intended users
-* Out-of-scope use cases
+* Unitary results
+* Intersectional results

 ## Factors
 Factors could include demographic or phenotypic groups, environmental conditions, technical attributes, or others listed in Section 4.3.